Lancia Aurelia

 Body trim is minimal, subtle, and elegant.
 In the Flaminia sedan, the door handles had rubber inserts so that the fingers would not get cold in the winder.
 All is balanced.
 If many panels make the body, you won’t know because there are no joint lines to be seen.
 Proportion rules.

 Inside the engine bay, the same aesthetic balance is tempered with choice materials well laid out.
-Everything has a place, and is well considered.
+Everything has a well-considered place.
 Systems are clear and well orchestrated.
-You are participating in something thought through.
-One person said an Appia was not a car, but rather a piece of machinery, designed for 30 or more years of use.
+You are participating in something that has been thought through.
+One person said an Appia was not a car, but rather a piece of machinery, one designed for 30 years of use or longer.

-Take apart the pieces, be it the front suspension, the brakes, the engines or a trans, and nothing left the factory half done; This happens in several ways:
+Take apart the pieces, be it the front suspension, the brakes, the engines or a trans, and see that nothing left the factory half done.
+This can be seen in several ways:

 • Materials are of the highest quality, aluminum castings dense.
 Machined bits of brass are cut with fine threads, adjusters everywhere.
 Someone once said an Alfa Guilietta had 2,000 pieces, then an Aurelia had 4,000.
 If a custom casting will do the trick, there it is.
 No bent pieces of sheet metal to be found.

 • Things were built with consideration of expansion and movement over time.
-Rubber mountings, careful joinery, the 60 year-old Appia sedan has no rattles.
-The Aurelia has little body flex, a well resolved chassis.
+Rubber mountings and careful joinery assure a 60 year-old Appia Berlin has no rattles.
+The Aurelia has little body flex, evidence of a well-resolved chassis.

 • Much was drawn.
 That’s why things fit the way they do, that things are in proportion and resolved.
-They were solved not by accident on the workshop loo, rather the design and manufacturing processes were tightly managed..
+They were solved not by accident on the workshop floor, rather design and manufacturing processes were tightly managed.
 That is the joy of a family owned company, and it was one that pursued excellence.

-• to be fair, there are small parts and bits in the Aurelia, done within the standards of the Italian auto industry at the time.
-Some of these bewilder us, as door locks, window mechanisms, small switches are combinations of handmade bits and pressed parts.
+• Of the many small parts and bits in the Aurelia, done within the standards of the Italian auto industry at the time, some bewilder us.
+Door locks, window mechanisms, small switches are combinations of handmade bits and pressed parts.
 They are part of the period, and a teasing contrast to the more well-considered larger elements of the car.

 Lancias of this time were Italy's definitive line on quality.
-Follow Fangio, Hawthorne and the others.
-They knew where quality was.
+Follow Fangio, Hawthorne and the others, who knew quality.
 And we just keep learning.

 Picture